 - Associate Editor, RILEM Technical Letters.
 Since 2016

-- 2019 – 2022.
+- 2020 – 2023.
 CMMI-EPSRC RENACEM: Response to CO2 exposure of concrete with natural supplementary cementitious materials.
 NSF-EPSRC Lead Agency grant (EP/T008407/1 and 1903457).
 UK Investigators: S.A.
 Bernal (UK-PI), J.L.
 Provis, L. Black & P.A.M.
 Basheer; US Investigators: M. Juenger (US-PI) & L. Katz

-- 2019 - 2022.
+- 2019 - 2023.
 Design-for-manufacture of 3D concrete printed structural composites (DfM:3DCP).
 EPSRC grant (EP/S019650/1).
-Investigators: L. Susmel, R. de Borst, J.P.
+Investigators: L. Susmel (PI), R. de Borst, J.P.
 Provis & S.A.
 Bernal

-- 2018 - 2023.
+- 2018 - 2024.
 Multicale engineering of alkali-activated concretes for sustainable infrastructure.
 EPSRC Early Career Fellowship (EP/R001642/1).
-Investigator: S.A.
-Bernal
+Investigator: S.A Bernal

 Susan and her team research centres on novel cements and concretes, particularly focusing on waste management and valorisation, multi-scale infrastructure materials characterisation, durability assessment, and improving sustainability of novel cement and concrete technologies.
 Specifically Susan focuses on: